-Important information • You can view the image that you attach or load in the Snapshot tab in the Test Script tab of the Test Plan module by clicking the relevant thumbnail image.
+To access From the Business Components module, click the Snapshot tab.
+Important information You can view the image that you attach or load in the Snapshot tab in the Test Script tab of the Test Plan module by clicking the relevant thumbnail image.
 Viewing the sequence of these images can help you to better understand the business process test or flow.
 The image can also be viewed or replaced in the Business Component Settings dialog box in UFT.
 You can capture and attach an image associated with the business component using the Snapshot dialog box, or you can load a previously saved.png,.jpg, .gif, or .bmp image from your local drive.
 Only one image can be attached to a business component.
-Relevant "How to Work with Manual Design Steps" on page 80 tasks HP Application Lifecycle Management User Guide See also HP Application Lifecycle Management User Guide
+Relevant tasks "How to Work with Manual Implementation" on page 78 HP Application Lifecycle Management User Guide See also HP Application Lifecycle Management User Guide